Rachitag1/spotify-end-to-end-data-pipeline-project/README.md

 ### Project Execution Flow

-Trigger AWS Lamda function on desired frequency (every 1 hour/ every day etc.) -> Extract Data from Spotify API -> Store the raw data -> Trigger Transform Function -> Transform the data and Load it -> Create crawlers on AWS glue to obtain the tables -> Query the tables using AWS Athena
+Trigger AWS Lamda function on desired frequency (every 1 hour/ every day etc.) -> Extract Data from Spotify API -> Store the raw data -> Trigger Transform Function -> Transform the data and Load it -> Create crawlers on AWS glue to create the tables for the transformed data -> Query the tables using AWS Athena